Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Chimecho.md

 ---
 Ability1: Levitate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME358.png
+BookShinyImageName: HOME358_s.png
 BoxSprite: SRD-BoxSprite-chimecho.png
+DexCategory: Wind Chime Pokemon
+DexDescription: They have seven different cries that resound with the wind.
+They can create ultrasonic waves when they are in danger.
+Using the suction cup on their head, they hang to branches on windy days.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-chimecho.png
 Learnset: '[[SRD-Chimecho-Learnset]]'
 Legendary: 'No'
 Name: Chimecho
 Number: 358
+PrimaryEggGroup: Amorphous
+SecondaryEggGroup: ''
 Sprite: chimecho.png
 Type1: Psychic
 Type2: ''
+Weight:
+  Hectograms: 10
+  Kilograms: 1.0
+  Pounds: 2.2
 ---

 #PokeroleSRD/Pokedex